alexevier/Kvantum-Themes/README.md

 Kvantum Themes i've made.
 Here will be all my kvantum themes.

-Still work in progress to the moment.
+You can do whatever you want with them in the time you link to this github page "https://github.com/Alexevier/Kvantum-Themes".